rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 });
 ~~~

-The `Deno.serve` manages the inbound request and the async anonymous function handles the mapping to the static web server module function called `serveDir`.
-If that function mails a 404 response is created and returned.
-That whole thing is bundled in a try and catch.
+The `Deno.serve` manages the inbound request and the async anonymous function handles the mapping to the file server module function called `serveDir`.
+A try catch wraps the `serveDir` function.
+If that function fails a 404 response is created and returned.
+Pretty simple.

 Let's see if the code we typed in works.
-Deno provide two helpful commands.
+Deno provides three helpful commands for working with your program code

 1. check
 2. lint
+3. fmt

 Check reads the JavaScript (or TypeScript) file and makes sure it makes sense from the compilation point of view.
 The lint command goes a step further.
 It checks to see if best practices have been followed.
 Lint is completely optional but check needs to pass before Deno will attempt to run or compile the program.
+The `fmt` command will format your source code in a standard way.
+I'm going to use check and lint.

 ~~~shell
 deno check webserver_v1.js
 deno lint webserver_v1.js
 ~~~

-If all went well in both cases you would see a line indicating it checked the file.
-If there are complaints you'll see lines describing errors.
+All went well.
+In both cases I see a line indicating it checked the file.
+If I had made errors check and lint would have complained and included lines describing errors.

 Deno can run our JavaScript and TypeScript files.
-To test our program try the following.
+To test my program I try the following.

 ~~~shell
 deno run webserver_v1.js
 ~~~

-You should a message like the one below.
-This is because Deno wants permission to access the network.
+When I tried this I saw the following message.

 ~~~shell
 Server running on http://localhost:8000/, serving htdocs